andybry/universal-rendering-template/README.md

 ## Server side hot loading

-All of the server side code reloads when any changes are made, without restarting the server (hence state is preserved (including the currently compiled modules that are held in memory).
+All of the server side code reloads when any changes are made, without restarting the server, hence the state of the previously compiled modules, held in memory, is retained.
+This can easily be extended to any components with state that exist on the server (if any do - a stateless server side may be best).

 # Deploying to Heroku